Daeda1usUK/CTF-Writeups/writeups/HTB/Sauna.md

     DefaultPassword               :  Moneymakestheworldgoround!
 ```

-Re reading the winpeas i see there are creds sat here, when you come back try bloodhound that shit
+Re reading the winpeas i see there are creds sat here, when you come back try bloodhound

 So after LOTS of trial and error, we figured out that sharphound can be put on the machine anmd ran that way simply by downloading and